-Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance stormwater pollution; pollution prevention measures (erosion and sediment control measures and measures to control non- stormwater discharges and hazardous spills) to include a description of the type and location of erosion and sediment control BMPs to be implemented at the project site; and a BMPs monitoring and maintenance schedule to determine the amount of pollutants leaving the proposed project site.
-A copy of the SWPPP must be current and remain on the project site.
-Control measures are required prior to and throughout the rainy season.
-Water quality BMPs identified in the SWPPP shall include, but are not limited to, the following: Temporary erosion control measures (such as silt fences, staked straw bales, and temporary revegetation) shall be employed for disturbed areas.
-No disturbed surfaces will be left without erosion control measures in place during the winter and spring months.
-Sediment shall be retained onsite by detention basins, onsite sediment traps, or other appropriate measures.
-A spill prevention and countermeasure plan shall be developed which would identify proper storage, collection, and disposal measures for potential pollutants (such as fuel, fertilizers, pesticides, etc.) used onsite.
-The plan would also require the proper storage, handling, use, and disposal of petroleum products.
-Construction activities shall be scheduled to minimize land disturbance during peak runoff periods and to the immediate area required for construction.
-Soil conservation practices shall be completed during the fall or late winter to reduce erosion during spring runoff.
+Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance

+stormwater pollution; pollution prevention

+measures (erosion and sediment control

+measures and measures to control non-

+stormwater discharges and hazardous spills) to

+Include a description of the type and location of

+implemented at the project site: and a BMPs

+monitoring and maintenance schedule to

+determine the amount of pollutants leaving the

+proposed project site.
+A copy of the SWPPP

+must be current and remain on the project site.

+Control measures are required prior to and

+throughout the rainy season.
+Water quality BMPs identified in the SWPDD shall include but are not

+limited to, the following:

+Temporary erosion control measures (such

+as silt fences, staked straw bales, and

+temporary revegetation) shall be employed

+for disturbed areas.
+No disturbed surfaces

+will be left without erosion control measures

+in place during the winter and spring months.

+Sediment shall be retained onsite by

+detention basins, onsite sediment traps, or other appropriate measures.

+A split prevention and countermeasure plan shall be developed which would identify

+proper storage collection, and disposal

+measures for potential pollutants (such as

+fuel, fertilizers, pesticides, etc.) used onsite.

+The plan would also require the proper

+storage, handling, use, and disposal of

+petroleum products.

+Construction activities shall be scheduled to

+minimize land disturbance during peak runoff

+periods and to the immediate area required

+for construction.
+Soil conservation practices

+shall be completed during the fall or late

+winter to reduce erosion during spring turion. -